saptarshibasu/aws-study/README.md

     * do not delete the old key as it will be used to decrypt old data
 * Encryption Algorithm - AES with 256 bit key in GCM mode
 * Generates a unique data key.
 This operation returns a plaintext copy of the data key and a copy that is encrypted under a customer master key (CMK) that you specify.
 You can use the plaintext key to encrypt your data outside of KMS and store the encrypted data key with the encrypted data
+* Use KMS for compliance with various security schemes

 ## Firewall Manager